Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

     * The site makes use of a related recipes feature, displaying similar recipes to the one the user is currently viewing.
 This feature can be used to find similar recipes to those the user has a preference for already
 * Users looking for recipes based on particular criteria:
 * Dietary/allergy information
-    * For users wishing to find recipes based on dietary/allergy information, the site makes use of vegan, vegatarian and gluten free search filters
+    * For users wishing to find recipes based on dietary/allergy information, the site makes use of vegan, vegetarian and gluten free search filters
 * Ingredients they have available
     * For users wishing to find recipes based on particular ingredients they have, the site makes use an ingredients search filter
 * The number of people they are required to serves